Pat Heffernan

-Playing career

-Club
+Club career

 Heffernan began his playing career with his local club Blackrock and enjoyed some initial success.
 He won a county junior title in the early 1990s, however, after a brief period in the senior ranks Blackrock returned to junior status once again.
 A move to Mallow in the early 2000s saw Heffernan join the local club there, where he won a junior league title in 2007.

 In 2009 Heffernan transferred back to his home club Blackrock where he joined the team as goalkeeper.
 It was a successful return as Blackrock secured the county junior title that year.
 Heffernan's club later represented the county in the provincial series of games and even reached the final.
 Cork champions Fermoy provided the opposition on that occasion, however, it was Blackrock who secured a narrow 1–12 to 0–14 victory and Heffernan collected a Munster winners' medal.
 An All-Ireland final with St. Colmcille's of Tyrone providing the opposition.
 Blackrock had little difficulty in disposing of the Ulstermen on a score line of 1–18 to 0–9.
 Heffernan kept a clean sheet again while also collecting an All-Ireland club winners' medal.

-Inter-county
+Inter-county career

 Heffernan first came to prominence on the inter-county scene as a member of the Limerick senior hurling team in the early 1990s.
 He made his championship debut in 1991, however, he remained a fringe player for his first few seasons on the team.

 By 1994 Heffernan was a key member of the full-forward line and played in his first Munster final.
 Provincial whipping boys Clare were the opponents and a rout took place.
 A 0–25 to 2–10 score line gave Limerick the win and gave Heffernan his first Munster winners' medal.
 Limerick subsequently qualified to meet Offaly in the All-Ireland final.
 It looked as if Heffernan's side were going to make history and claim the title as Limerick had a five-point lead with as many minutes left.
 Offaly suddenly sprang to life following a Johnny Dooley goal from a close-in free.
 Following the puck-out Offaly worked the ball upfield and Pat O'Connor struck for a second goal.
 The Offaly forwards scored another five unanswered points in the time remaining to secure a 3–16 to 2–13 victory.
 It was a bitter blow for Limerick who looked as if they had one hand on the Liam MacCarthy Cup.

 Limerickregrouped and contested the a second Munster final in succession in 1995.
 Clare were the opponents once again, however, the roles were reversed on this occasion with victory going to the men from the banner county.
 Heffernan left the inter-county set up following this defeat.
 He returned briefly in 2003 at the behest of new manager Pad Joe Whelahan, however, his second coming was short-lived.